Feldypedia: Free Movement & Body Awareness Guide

 What's Inside

 Each article walks you through what the condition is, what people commonly experience, how conventional approaches address it, and where movement awareness fits in.
-You'll also find a comparison of methods — Feldenkrais Method®, yoga, Pilates, Alexander Technique, and Tai Chi — so you can see the full picture, not just our view.
+You'll also find a comparison of methods: Feldenkrais Method®, yoga, Pilates, Alexander Technique, and Tai Chi.
+You get the full picture, not just our view.

 Not Sure Where to Start?

-If you're not sure which movement approach is right for you, try our Movement Match quiz.
-It takes about two minutes and helps you find the method that best fits your body, goals, and lifestyle.
-Many people are surprised by what they discover.
+If you're not sure which movement approach is right for you, the Movement Match quiz can help.
+It takes about two minutes and recommends the method that best fits your body, goals, and lifestyle.

 Built on the Feldenkrais Method®